-The courts and DOL have recognized that insubstantial or insignificant periods of time outside scheduled working hours may be disregarded in recording working time.
+The courts and DOL have recognized that insubstantial or insignificant periods of time outside scheduled working hours, which may not be precisely recorded, may be disregarded in recording working time.
 29 C.F.R. § 785.47.
 The rule applies only where a few minutes of work are involved and where the failure to count such time is due to considerations justified by “operational realities.”
 Such time is called "de minimis", i.e., minor or trivial.
 The Portal-to-Portal Act of 1947 helps clarify the working time issue.

 Employees, who, with the knowledge or consent of their employer, continue to work after their shifts are over, though voluntarily, are engaged in compensable working time.
 The reason for the work is immaterial; as long as the employer “suffers or permits” employees to work on its behalf, overtime compensation may be due.
 29 C.F.R. § 785.11.
 This is true whether the work takes place at the place of business or the employee’s home.
 For example, preliminary activities such as filling out time, material or requisition sheets; checking job locations; removing trash; and fueling cars are all compensable work if done at the employer’s behest and for the employer’s benefit.
 This broad definition of hours worked may require employers to compensate employees for time worked that the employer may not consider “working time,” such as waiting time, travel time, certain meals and training time.